vlahm/git_workshop/README.md

 ## Simple version control

 1. make a new repo (on GitHub)
-   1. From https://github.com/\<your username\>, click Repositories -> New
+   1. From https://github.com/your\_username, click Repositories -> New
-   2. Name it "git_demo" and give a short description
+   2. Name it "git\_demo" and give a short description
    3. Add a README (or do so later)
    4. Optional: give it a default `.gitignore` file for the primary language of the repo.
 This will prevent git from tracking files that don't need to be version-controlled.
    5. Give your repo a license